joinpursuit/Pursuit-Core-Web/html_css_dom/the_internet/README.md

 > What do you think all the different `Type` values mean?

 If you click on a row, you'll see more detailed information about that request and response.
 The main thing to look at here is the `Headers` tab.
 Each request contains descriptive information telling the server what to expect.
 You can see the request `Method` like we talked about above, and lots of other information that probably doesn't make a ton of sense right now.
 We'll get into what some of the headers mean in later lessons.

+### You do: Different website requests

+Pick 3 different websites that you know.
+Type them into the URL bar and see how many network requests each one takes to load.

+Scroll through the requests and see if anything comes out at you that surprises you.
+Write it down!
+We'll talk about it together.

 ## Okay let's actually make requests